Alkaline battery: Leaks

 Alkaline batteries are prone to leaking potassium hydroxide, a caustic agent that can cause respiratory, eye and skin irritation.
-The risk of this can be reduced by not attempting to recharge disposable alkaline cells, by not mixing different battery types in the same device, by replacing all of the batteries at the same time, by storing batteries in a dry place and at room temperature, and by removing batteries for storage of devices.
+The risk of this can be reduced by storing batteries in a dry place and at room temperature.
+Damage from leakage is mitigated by removing batteries when storing devices.
+Applying reverse current (such as by recharging disposable-grade cells, or by mixing batteries of different types or state of charge in the same device) can increase the risk of leakage.

-All batteries gradually self-discharge (whether installed in a device or not) and dead batteries will eventually leak.
+All batteries gradually self-discharge (whether installed in a device or not) and dead batteries eventually leak.
 Extremely high temperatures can also cause batteries to rupture and leak (such as in a car during summer) as well as decrease the shelf life of the battery.